nailabc/markdown-cv/index.md

 - Mediator of discussion based on the documentary  “Harvest of Empire: The Untold Story of Latinos in America”, as part of the film festival Denial of Empire, at the International Cooperative House (Madison, USA)

 `2017-2018`
-- Participation as a GRIL member of the Eureka festival (Montreal, June 2018)
-- 24 hours of science (Montreal, May 2017 and 2018)
+- Participation as a GRIL member of the Eureka festival (Montreal, June 2018) and 24 hours of science (Montreal, May 2017 and 2018)

 `Fall 2017 & Fall 2018`
 - Volunteer at Passarelle (tutoring between new and current students at UdeM)